 The missions would be divided into Daily Quests and Storyline Quests.

-To mitigate the problem of not having enough players clash on each other, especially in the first phases where the largest chunk of the map is the one where people are playing.
-Events would take place to draw attention, certain areas of the map would be highlighted for a day, some ideas would be bright shining circles appearing on the map, like a beacon almost in which certain perks would be activated for players i.e. ammunition is not used up, xp becomes twice as effective, mana/energy is not used for abilities.
+To mitigate the problem of not having enough players clash on each other, especially in the first phases where the largest chunk of the map is the one where people are playing (keeping in mind that the highest player amount will be in the beginning areas, while it will shrink with each zone, which keeps the flavorful battle royale, which also allows for better map design opportunities).
+Events would take place to draw attention, certain areas of the map would be highlighted for a day, some ideas would be bright shining circles appearing on the map, like a beacon almost in which certain perks would be activated for players i.e. ammunition is not used up, xp becomes twice as effective, mana/energy is not used for abilities, basically perk-up areas.
 These areas can be combined with the idea of small game modes implemented on the map like conquer the flag, defend the location and so on.

 After having designed one version of the rank system in intricate detail, I have come to the conclusion it would be best to leave the rank system to the final product design, since even with furbished games, ranked is something that has to be so well-adjusted to what’s exactly possible and not in the game, that giving pre-defined systems on how ranks does not work.